-- 1) Please maintain and observe hand hygiene (e.g., washing hands) and coughing etiquette when coughing or sneezing. - 2) If you are not feeling well, consider the possibility that you may have an illness that can be spread to others, and take the appropriate measures such as self-isolation by staying in your own room as long as possible or consulting a medical institution.
+- 1) Please keep in mind hand hygiene (e.g., washing hands) and cough etiquette when coughing or sneezing. - 2) If you are not feeling well, consider the possibility that you may have an illness that can be spread to others, and take appropriate measures such as self-isolation by staying in your own room as long as possible or consulting a medical institution.